diodechain/website/_posts/2026-02-12-diode-collab-a-secure-discord-alternative.md

 ## Why Users Are Moving Away from Discord

 Discord, while popular for communities and teams, was never designed with enterprise-grade privacy in mind.
 Recent reports of [data breaches](https://arstechnica.com/tech-policy/2026/02/discord-faces-backlash-over-age-checks-after-data-breach-exposed-70000-ids/) and the platform’s planned facial recognition measures raise serious questions about user control and identity tracking.
-Like many other collaboration platforms, Discord stores user data on centralized servers, meaning that the company (and by extension, governments and potential hackers) can access sensitive messages or files when breaches or requests occur.
+Like many other collaboration platforms, Discord stores user data on centralized servers, meaning that the company (and by extension, other unwanted third parties) can access sensitive messages or files when breaches or requests occur.

 ## Why Diode Collab Is Different